 Peace Region Forage Seed Association Mandate

 - To collectively develop the forage seed industry in the Peace Region

 - To cooperate and have mutual respect among members and within the industry

 History and Membership

 The Peace Region Forage Seed Association was formed in 1995.
 The association brought together the longer histories of several associations in the Peace River region of both Alberta and British Columbia.
 The Fine Seed Committee of the BC Grain Producers Association and the Alberta Alfalfa Seed Producers Association - Peace Branch and local members of the Canadian Seed Trade Association added their years of experience and expertise working for the industry, to the association.
-PRFSA celebrated its 10th anniversary in 2005 and its 15th anniversary as an association in 2010.
+PRFSA celebrates it's 25th anniversery as an association in 2020.

 From a handful of committed people in 1995, the membership in the Peace Region Forage Seed Association grew to 215 members in 2002.
 In 2005, the levy paid by forage seed growers constitutes membership in PRFSA.
 Currently there are over 500 grower members and over 50 corporate and associate members.